onwhenrdy/dotfiles/README.md

 - Must change `$rootDir` settings to your root project directory.
 - Script folder should be in `PATH` (`setup_symlinks.ps1` will handle that).
 - Usage: `CreateProject.ps1 <project-name>`

-### vscode

-This is just a backup of my vscode settings, keybindings and extensions.